 On the Portfolio Summary page in this Shareholder Report, the Average Annual Total Return table and Cumulative Returns chart measure performance assuming that any dividend and capital gain distributions were reinvested.
 The Cumulative Returns chart reflects only Administrative Class performance.
 Performance may vary by share class based on each class's expense ratios.
 The Portfolio measures its performance against at least one broad-based securities market index ("benchmark index").
 The benchmark index does not take into account fees, expenses, or taxes.
 The Portfolio's past performance, before and after taxes, is not necessarily an indication of how the Portfolio will perform in the future.
 There is no assurance that the Portfolio, even if the Portfolio has experienced high or unusual performance for one or more periods, will experience similar levels of performance in the future.
 High performance is defined as a significant increase in either 1) the Portfolio's total return in excess of that of the Portfolio's benchmark between reporting periods or 2) the Portfolio's total return in excess of the Portfolio's historical returns between reporting periods.
 Unusual performance is defined as a significant change in the Portfolio's performance as compared to one or more previous reporting periods.
+Historical performance for the Portfolio or a share class thereof may have been positively impacted by fee waivers or expense limitations in place during some or all of the periods shown, if applicable.
+Future performance (including total return or yield) and distributions may be negatively impacted by the expiration or reduction of any such fee waivers or expense limitations.

-The following table discloses the inception dates of the Portfolio and its respective share classes along with the Portfolio's diversification status as of period end:
+The following table discloses the inception dates of the Portfolio and its share classes along with the Portfolio's diversification status as of period end: